Supplier Ordering, Delivery & Packaging Instructions

 Prior to initial delivery of any product the supplier must provide the following complete product data to Winc either directly, via Supplier Website, via Winc STEP portal, or through third party or electronic interface.
 The following are critical to ensure deliveries can be received without delay:

-- Volumetrics – unit length, width, height, weight, volume (length = CM, weight = KG)
+a) Volumetrics are required for each selling unit, inner, carton, shipping carton, and pallet as applicable – unit length, width, height, weight & volume (length = CM, weight = KG)

-- EAN/ UPC compliant Barcode for selling unit, inner, carton, shipping carton, and pallet as applicable.
+b) EAN/ UPC compliant Barcode for selling unit, inner, carton, shipping carton, and pallet as applicable.
 Barcodes must be both scanner-readable and human-readable.

-- Material Safety Data Sheet for Dangerous or Hazardous Goods
+c) Material Safety Data Sheet for Dangerous or Hazardous Goods

-- SKU units of measure including Inner and Carton Quantity
+d) SKU units of measure including Inner and Carton Quantity

-- Minimum Shelf Life (Expiry or Best before Date), where applicable.
+e) Minimum Shelf Life (Expiry or Best before Date), where applicable.

 Four weeks’ notice shall be given to Winc prior to any change in this data.
 Winc reserves the right to charge for additional warehouse processing costs when this data is not provided or updated; these costs will be calculated and charged back to supplier.

-- Re labelling Minimum labour charge of $50 plus $1.00 per carton thereafter.
+• Re-labeling: Minimum labour charge of $50 plus $1.00 per carton thereafter.

-- Cubic Scanning – Minimum Labour charge of $50 plus $0.30c per carton scanned there after
+• Cubic Scanning: Minimum labour charge of $50 plus $0.30c per carton scanned there after

-- EDI Trading Platform: Winc requires a minimum of one month’s notice of any change to Suppliers Trading Platform e.g. ARIBA, EDI, Email, Zetafax,
+l) EDI Trading Platform: Winc requires a minimum of one month’s notice of any change to Suppliers Trading Platform e.g. ARIBA, EDI, Email, Zetafax,

-Suppliers are required to work with WINC team to implement and process orders via ARIBA:
+Suppliers are required to work with Winc team to implement and process orders via ARIBA:

-- Purchase Order/Change Order/Cancel Order
+• Purchase Order/Change Order/Cancel Order

-- Order Confirmation
+• Order Confirmation

-- Ship Notice
+• Ship Notice

 Benefits to suppliers:

-- Real time access to document status information, such as orders or invoices
+• Real time access to document status information, such as orders or invoices

-- Highly efficient, automated and secure document processing
+• Highly efficient, automated, and secure document processing

-- Improved collaboration with Staples
+• Improved collaboration with Winc

-- Lower administrative costs resulting from electronic document processing
+• Lower administrative costs resulting from electronic document processing

-Improved payment times
+• Improved payment times

 a) Each order has a unique purchase order number and should be processed only once.

 The Supplier must transport or arrange for transport of Products to the required delivery destination:

-- Shipping each order in one shipment unless otherwise indicated on a Purchase Order.
+b) Shipping each order in one shipment unless otherwise indicated on a Purchase Order.

-- The Supplier must ensure that all Supplier delivery drivers and Contractors comply with local Winc Distribution Centre safety and traffic requirements, including but not limited to:
+e) The Supplier must ensure that all Supplier delivery drivers and Contractors comply with local Winc Distribution Centre safety and traffic requirements, including but not limited to:

-- Adhering to site speed limits and instructional signage.
+• Adhering to site speed limits and instructional signage

-• Adhering to site parking requirements.
+• Adhering to site parking requirements

-• Practicing safe unloading procedures.
+• Practicing safe unloading procedures

-• Ensuring all drivers and assistants are wearing hi-visibility clothing.
+• Ensuring all drivers and assistants are wearing hi-visibility clothing

-• Listening and adhering to verbal and written instructions from Winc receiving staff.
+• Listening and adhering to verbal and written instructions from Winc receiving staff

-- No smoking on site
+• No smoking on site

-Supplier to manage driver fatigue / work hours
+• Supplier to manage driver fatigue / work hours

 2.2 Delivery Packaging

-- All cartons shall be clearly marked with fields as below or equivalent:
+a) All cartons shall be clearly marked with fields as below or equivalent:

-- Description of product
+• Description of product

-- Product Code
+• Product Code

-- Shipping / PO label
+• Shipping / PO label

-- EAN / TUN compliant barcode
+• EAN / TUN compliant barcode

-- All items exceeding the weight limit of 15kgs must be clearly marked with a warning sticker and the weight of the carton.
+c) All items exceeding the weight limit of 15kgs must be clearly marked with a warning sticker and the weight of the carton.
 Acceptance of overweight items will be at the sole discretion of Winc.

-- All Hazardous and Dangerous goods must be transported, packaged and clearly labelled in accordance with requirements of all applicable legislation and codes of practice.
+d) All Hazardous and Dangerous goods must be transported, packaged and clearly labelled in accordance with requirements of all applicable legislation and codes of practice.
 A Material Safety data sheet shall be provided with the delivery unless previously provided or advised as per Section 1 above.

-- All mixed pallets/cartons must be clearly marked and numbered.
+i) All mixed pallets/cartons must be clearly marked and numbered.
 The number of boxes on mixed pallets must be shown with each product clearly separated into rows or corners.
-If a product is greater than or equal to a full layer of a pallet must be delivered on its own pallet, separate to other items, as shown below.
+If a product is greater than or equal to a full layer of a pallet it must be delivered on its own pallet, separate to other items, as shown below.
 All stock must be packed in consistent quantities.
 Stock delivered without adequate packing or wrapping will be not accepted.
 Loose items, not supplied in cartons or other outer packaging shall be banded or wrapped to secure.

-- All “Fragile” items such as Glassware, Crockery, Notice Boards, Whiteboards, must be individually and adequately wrapped to sustain distribution in the Unit of Measure sold by Winc.
+j) All “Fragile” items such as Glassware, Crockery, Notice Boards, Whiteboards, must be individually and adequately wrapped to sustain distribution in the Unit of Measure sold by Winc.

-- All delivery cartons must be structurally sound (in preference constructed of recycled board) and provide adequate product protection.
+m) All delivery cartons must be structurally sound (in preference constructed of recycled board) and provide adequate product protection.
 Damaged cartons will not be accepted under any circumstances.
 All material used to stuff delivery cartons must be recyclable through standard commercial waste management services.

-- In the case of container deliveries, the supplier / agent shall ensure adequate measures are taken to prevent or mitigate the hazard of goods shifting and pushing against container doors leading to uncontrolled opening of the doors.
+n) In the case of container deliveries, the supplier / agent shall ensure adequate measures are taken to prevent or mitigate the hazard of goods shifting and pushing against container doors leading to uncontrolled opening of the doors.